zama-ai/concrete-ml/docs/getting-started/pip_installing.md

 pip install concrete-ml
 ```

-This will automatically install all dependencies, notably concrete-numpy.
+This will automatically install all dependencies, notably Concrete-Numpy.

 ## Using Docker